ultimate-notion/ultimate-notion/CONTRIBUTING.md

 2. Start your work on this branch.
 Don't forget to add [docstrings] in [Google style] to new functions, modules and classes, especially if they are part of public APIs.

+3. Check that your changes don't break any unit tests with `hatch run test:cov` or `hatch run test:no-cov` to run the unitest with or without coverage reports, respectively.

+4. Run `hatch run lint:all` and `hatch run lint:fix` to check the code with [ruff] & [mypy] and automatically fix [ruff] issues if possible.

-3. Add yourself to the list of contributors in `AUTHORS.md`.
+5. Add yourself to the list of contributors in `AUTHORS.md`.

-4. When you’re done editing, do:
+6. When you’re done editing, do:

    ```console
    git add <MODIFIED FILES>